EvanKelemen/Ceratina-Museum-Specimens/README.md

 **Overview**

-Morphological data is loaded and formatted in **morphologicaldata.R**
+Morphological data was loaded and formatted in **morphologicaldata.R**

 Climate variables was extracted from raster files in ArcGIS Pro using in **climate_variables.py** Land-use data was extracted from raster files in ArcGIS Pro using in **landuse_buffers.py**